AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 Default To_String for Arrays
 ----------------------------

-The default implementation of To_String for records (and other heteregeneous types will be as follows):
+The default implementation of To_String for arrays:

 - First call Formatter.Open on the type, also giving index and component types
 - Then call Formatter.List element followed by To_String on each low then high bound.